anders88/pokeranalyzer/README.md

 # pokeranalyzer

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to ... to be decided (work in progress :-))

 ## Usage